 You should respond to the negative reviews as early as possible.
 When a customer is unhappy, he/she wants the attention of the seller immediately.
 And if you ignore them and take too much time to respond, it results in bigger disappointment.
 That customers may then post another review about how miserable your customer service is!
 So, never take that chance.
 Also, it’s easy to calm the customer if you take action instantly.

 You should always respond in public so that others can see how much you care about your customers and how effective your customer services are.

 No matter how upset you get, don’t try to be offensive or arrogant while responsive.
 Because when you’re acting as the service provider, people expect you to be professional.
 Always remember the thing that you’re presenting your whole business while responding online.
 Everyone will judge you based on how you tackle this kind of situation.
 So, you better not give people to have a second thought about your customer service.
 That’s why it’s crucial to choose the words carefully.

 You must remember one thing, that’s “Customer is always right!”
 You’ve to listen and consider all of their problems even if you don’t feel like that.
 Your customer expects a solution, not a counter.
-And if you try to prove them wrong, it means you’re playing with the fire!

 You can politely let them know about your policies or why their complaints don’t match with your services.
 But never try to counter them ever!